chriskyfung/chriskyfung.github.io/_posts/matlab/2015-11-29-expand-twitter-short-url.md

 ### Sending GET request to the REST API

-In MATLAB, we can use [`urlread`](https://www.mathworks.com/help/matlab/ref/urlread.html) to download URL content.
-You can also use [`webread`](https://www.mathworks.com/help/matlab/ref/webread.html) to read content from RESTful web service if you use MATLAB 2014b or above.
+In MATLAB, we can use `urlread` [^urlread] to download URL content.
+You can also use `webread` [^webread] to read content from RESTful web service if you use MATLAB 2014b or above.
 To send a request to the expandurl™ API, we can write a script like that:

 ```matlab
 targetTweetUrl = 'https://t.co/<ShortenTweetID>';